 Ingredients for Vegan Lasagna

-Dairy-Free Béchamel Sauce: Rich, luxurious dairy-free béchamel sauce is like a soft, creamy cloud of decadence.
-It's a game changer for this lasagna - both flavour and texture wise.
+- Vegan Béchamel Sauce: Rich, luxurious dairy-free béchamel sauce is like a soft, creamy cloud of decadence.
+It's a game changer for this vegan lasagna - both flavor and texture wise.

-For this dairy-free version of béchamel, I used homemade cashew creamo because the flavor and texture it creates is almost an exact match to traditional béchamel.
+For this vegan béchamel, I use a vegan heavy cream (made with cashews) because the flavor and texture it creates is almost an exact match to traditional béchamel.
 I tested A LOT of 'milk' options - this is the perfect choice hands down.
 No substitutions please!

 Funny Side Story: Starting when I was about 10 years old, making sauce was my job on Sundays either for a white sauce, cheese sauce or gravy.
 Mother would tell me, 'only two rules, Tracy, keep stirring and no lumps'!

-Meaty Vegan Filling: This spinach, onion, beefless crumble combination is fast, easy, and a similar texture to the original recipe.
-For other meat-free alternatives, try Beyond Meat or Impossible Meat crumbles or veggie mince crumbles.
+- Meaty Vegan Filling: This spinach, onion, Gardein beefless crumble combination is fast, easy, and a similar texture to the original recipe.
+For other meat-free alternatives, try Beyond Meat, Impossible Meat, Boca meatless crumbles or veggie mince crumbles.

-Pasta Noodles: When I have time, I love to make my pasta from scratch (Fresh Vegan Pasta).
+- Pasta Noodles: When I have time, I love to make my pasta from scratch (Fresh Vegan Pasta).
 Usually tho, I use dry lasagna noodles.
-I don't recommend subbing in 'no cook' noodles.
+I don't recommend subbing in 'no cook or oven-ready' noodles.
 Cooking the pasta takes very little effort as you can do other things while it's cooking.

-Cheese Option: You can make this lasagna without cheese because the béchamel is so rich and creamy.
-However, I typically add cheese on each piece of lasagna!
+- Cheese Option: You can make this lasagna without cheese because the béchamel is so rich and creamy.
+However, I typically add vegan mozzarella on top!

 Assembling the Lasagna